What is the average salary in Savannah, GA?

 Grainger Honda

-Grainger Honda is a car dealership.
-They offer jobs in sales, service, and management for automotive professionals.
+Grainger Honda offers automotive sales and services.
+They provide jobs in sales, service, and management for automotive enthusiasts.

 How does the cost of living in Savannah, GA compare to the national average?